oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * JADN schema for JADN documents: jadn-v1.0.jadn

 #### Abstract:
-JSON Abstract Data Notation (JADN) is a UML-based information modeling language that defines structured data independently of programming language and data format.
-JADN information models are used to validate data instances, translate losslessly across data formats, and generate concrete schemas.
+JSON Abstract Data Notation (JADN) is a UML-based information modeling language that defines data structure independently of data format.
+JADN information models are used to validate information instances, enable lossless translation across data formats, and generate concrete schemas.
-A JADN specification consists of two parts: type definitions that comprise the information model, and serialization rules that define how instances are represented as data.
+A JADN specification consists of two parts: type definitions that comprise the information model, and serialization rules that define how information instances are represented as data.
-The information model is itself an instance that can be serialized and transferred between applications.
+The information model is itself an information instance that can be serialized and transferred between applications.
 The model is documented using a compact and expressive interface definition language, property tables, or entity relationship diagrams, easing integration with existing design processes and architecture tools.